kinokasai/prc/doc/intro.md

 be transmitted to actors.

-A sharp mind may then get the intuition that a synchronous data flow language might be an efficient way to devise code.
+A sharp mind may then get the intuition that a synchronous data flow language might be an efficient way to devise gameplay code.

+In this paper, we will focus on the application of the synchronous data flow formalism to retrogame programming:

+* We describe a first approach implementing a Snake clone in pure javascript.
+* We design a synchronous data flow language integrating the HTML5 canvas API.
+* We devise a transpiler compiling from this language to javascript.
+The compiler is written in Ocaml, and will be bootstraped throught `js_of_ocaml`.
+* We validate this second approach by implementing an other retrogame - this time using this brand new language.

+\newpage

 Consider the following javascript code, which simply moves a square from the left to the right: